risingwavelabs/rfcs/rfcs/0025-memory-control.md

 - If `allocated` = 450MB and `free`= 50MB, then `overflow` = 50MB - 100M = -50MB, so overflow is prohibited now

 Why `reserved` is necessary?
 This is because we are using an async way to control memory i.e. with a background coroutine.
 As a result, **any actions will be slightly later than the actual exhaustion of memory**.
 The `reserved` memory is designed to mitigate the problem by reserving some space in case that memory cannot be reclaimed immediately.

+@fuyufjh prefer the solution without overselling to keep it simple and stupid.

 ## Implementation